rarescosma/getbetter.ro/content/journal/2020-05-25-hiking-progress.md

 ### Experiences

 * First hike with the [65L Osprey](https://www.outdoorgearlab.com/reviews/camping-and-hiking/backpacks-backpacking/osprey-atmos-65-ag) - amazing suspension, awesome camelbak
-* Didn't even bring a knife to sharpen sticks for hotdogs :-(
+* Didn't even bring a knife to sharpen sticks for hot dogs :-(
 * Viking fire lay worked very well in windy conditions
 * Random dude on the other side of the lake navigating through seemingly impossible terrain while looking at his phone